LGBTQ rights in South Korea: Transgender rights

 In South Korea, gender-affirming care is not currently covered by state health insurance.
-In a 2019 survey of 500 Korean people, Korean respondents are likely to have a positive or neutral view of transgender people.
+In a 2019 survey of 500 Korean people between the ages of 16 and 64, Korean respondents are likely to have a positive or neutral view of transgender people.
 12% of Koreans said that they knew a friend or family member who was transgender.
 Roughly 60% of the Korean respondents also said that transgender individuals should be protected from discrimination, and that they should be allowed gender-affirming healthcare.
 45% said they should not be allowed in the military.
 A slight majority of Korean respondents agreed that South Korea is becoming more accepting of transgender people, and a significant majority agreed that transgender people are not violating traditional Korean cultural values.
+However, this survey didn't actually use the word "transgender" and instead asked questions about people who dress and act as if they aren't the sex assigned at birth.

 Transgender and gender diverse South Koreans face discriminatory challenges unique to their communities.
 It said that employment is difficult to for transgender people because certain jobs are often gendered.
 Koreans are less likely to support marriage equality for transgender people.

+In March 2026, nearly two years after the Byun Huisu Foundation applied for recognition as a nonprofit, it was approved.
+A conservative member of the NHRCK had obstructed the approval process, in response to which the foundation's creators sued the NHRCK; the Seoul Administrative Court ruled that the delay was illegal, after which the NHRCK approved the nonprofit.
+The Byun Huisu Foundation will support transgender rights.